The Sea-Doo Switch pontoon boat is a groundbreaking product that has shaken the boating world.

 While everyone is talking about being able to move the seats anywhere in the boat, which is a nice feature, what makes me the most happy is the siding on the pontoons can be popped off and replaced.

-The biggest selling feature of the Sea-Doo Switch has to be the ability of easily removing your seats and build a custom layout of your choosing.
+The biggest selling feature of the Switch has to be the ability to easily remove your seats and build a custom layout of your choosing.

 Anywhere you see the circle cut-out you can place a seat, no tools required.